seartipy/dotfiles/mac-setup.md

 #### Install xcode from mac app store

-Type the follwing in your os x terminal and install xcode command line tools
+Type the following in your os x terminal and click on Install xcode in the pop up window

     clang++ -v